 [English]

-A data binding should specialize exactly two classifiers, one that is stereotyped by MappedDataType and a second that must be a descendant of UML Boolean, UML Integer, UML String, UML Real, Date, Time, DateTime, Duration or TerminologyCode.
+A data binding should specialize exactly two classifiers; one that is stereotyped by MappedDataType and a second that must be a descendant of UML Boolean, UML Integer, UML String, UML Real, Date, Time, DateTime, Duration, or TerminologyCode.
 Furthermore, the amlType of the classifier stereotyped by MappedDataType must reference the corresponding classifier of the other generalization.

 <Stereotype> Infrastructure